-Action 1.7.A - Due to managing the issues surrounding Covid 19, this action began later in the year than expected.
-It is in progress and will continue into next year.
+Action 1.7.A- Due to continuing needs to manage issues surrounding Covid-19, and continued supply chain issues, the District's costs were lower than expected.
+This work will continue next year.

 An explanation of how effective the specific actions were in making progress toward the goal.